onecommons/unfurl/_sources/configurators.rst.txt

 and commits it to the ensemble's repository so you don't use Terraform's remote state -- it will be self-contained and sharable like the rest of the Ensemble.
 Any sensitive state will be encrypted using Ansible Vault.

+During a ``--dryrun`` job the configurator will validate and generate the Terraform plan but not execute it.
+You can override this behavior with the ``dryrun_mode`` input parameter and you can specify dummy outputs to use with the ``dryrun_outputs`` input parameter.

 You can use the ``unfurl.nodes.Installer.Terraform`` node type with your node template to the avoid boilerplate and set the needed inputs.

 Example